The Ultimate Guide to Landing a Job at Top Product-Based Companies: Why Referrals Are Your Only Way In

 - Increased Retention and Lower Hiring Costs: Data consistently shows that referred candidates move through the interview pipeline 50% faster, accept offers at a higher rate, and stay with the company significantly longer than candidates sourced from job boards.
 Because of this massive return on investment, internal recruiters are mandated to prioritize referred resumes above all others.

 A product company referral does not guarantee you the job, but it guarantees that a human recruiter will actually read your resume.
 It is a VIP pass past the algorithm.
-Read what happens after an employee refers you for the internal process—and our referral policy for what referral support includes.
+Read what happens after an employee refers you for the internal process—and our referral policy for what application routing support includes.

 How to Prepare Your Profile for a Top Product Company